 "Up to three years ago," said industry expert David Birnbaum, "Chinese factories were indeed sewing on third-country labels, but Chinese authorities have made great efforts to stop this.
 But even the most legitimate exporter anywhere cannot control what happens to garments once they leave their factory."

 "Honest Hong Kong businessmen would welcome a reduction in China quota because it means orders will move back into Hong Kong," said a shirt manufacturer who produces in China and in Hong Kong and who requested anonymity.
-"Obviously, quota costs will go up, and we'll probably lose some orders to other places because of higher labor costs.
+"Obviously, quota costs will go up, and we'll probably lose some orders to other places because of higher labor costs."We're lucky because we have a stable long-term customer base.
+Our customers know that Hong Kong production is costlier but more reliable, and they'll be ready to pay the extra 20 to 30 percent over China costs.